wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

 * Add the network monitor widget to the top bar.
 VERY useful.

+### Klipper Setup

+* Right click on clipboard icon and select configure clipboard
+* Set open clipper at mouse pointer location in the shortcuts section to `ctrl+alt+h`
+* Set history size to something bigger, like 100 entries

 ### Disable Baloo

 Baloo is today's Nepomuk.
 I don't need my files indexed because they're